Imagen dinámica

 But let’s not forget about the tangible world.
 Art books, specialized magazines, and fashion or architecture catalogs are treasures waiting to be discovered.
 Visiting a library or an art bookstore can be an inspiring experience.
 Touching the pages, feeling the texture of the paper, and seeing images in large format can spark ideas that a screen doesn’t always manage to provoke.

-And here comes an idea that many artists underestimate: creating your own references.
+And here’s an idea that many artists underestimate: creating your own references.
 Yes, I’m talking about taking your own photographs.
 This practice not only provides you with unique and personalized references but also sharpens your artistic eye.
 Observing the world through a lens makes you more aware of composition, lighting, and details you might overlook in your daily life.

 Eager to expand your repertoire of references?
 Enter here to discover new possibilities